PaulPopat/unbound/docs/external.md

 This will attempt to link a system function, i.e. a operating system function.
 Anything declared in the system block will be placed in the Test namespace.

 By default, none of these resources will be exported from the namespace.
-It is encouraged to wrap these functions in a more Unbound idiomatic wrapper before exporting but they may also be exported with the `export` keyword.
+It is encouraged to wrap these functions in a more Cinderblock idiomatic wrapper before exporting but they may also be exported with the `export` keyword.

 ```
 namespace Test {